Libnamic/Omeka-S-GoogleAnalytics/README.md

 can be assigned different tracking codes at the site settings page.
 Inputting "-" completely disables Google Analytics for that site.

+The module now supports GA4 and Omeka S versions 3 and 4.

 Installation
 ------------